Skip to content

 If you’ve ever heard people ask “what is the souping diet and why is it trending?” the idea is simple: souping means structuring most or all meals around soups—pureed or chunky—for anywhere from a few days to two weeks.

 Some versions focus exclusively on blended vegetable soups; others include beans, lentils, grains, or small amounts of lean proteins.
-These protocols gained popularity as a gentler, more filling alternative to juice cleanses.
+These approaches gained popularity as a gentler, more filling alternative to juice cleanses.
 Unlike juicing, soups keep the fiber from vegetables, which supports digestion, satiety, and stable blood sugar.

 However, not every version is ideal.
 Many buzz-worthy souping plans rely on: